 Membership of the Guild of St. Stephen is open to any server without limit of age, who can assist at Mass, and who has shown a sincere wish to live up to the rules and standards set by the Guild.
 It is recommended that servers should go through a period of training, and serve satisfactorily for a minimum period of between six to twelve months before being enrolled as a member.

 New servers are encouraged to join the more experienced members within the sanctuary, where they can watch and learn at first hand.
 By this method they gradually gain knowledge and skill as they make progress in serving at the altar.
-Practices are held on a Friday evening between 6.00pm and 7.00pm, and additionally as advertised in the Sunday Bulletin.
+Practices are held on Wednesday evenings between 5.00pm and 5.30pm, as advertised in ChurchSuite.

 All servers are asked to make sure their alb, cassock and / or surplice, is clean, wax free and in good condition before entering the sanctuary, as it should be every week.
 A parent, guardian or adult family member should be in attendance to assist servers when changing their outer clothing.
 It would also be preferred if all servers wore black or brown shoes when serving at the altar, and NOT trainers, as this does not look well under albs and cassocks.

 I offer myself to God Almighty, to blessed Mary our mother, and to our Holy Patron, St. Stephen, and I promise to do my best to serve regularly with reverence and understanding, for the glory of God, the service of his Church and my own eternal salvation.

 If you would like to become an altar server in St. Mary’s Cathedral, then please complete this form and return it to the Main Sacristy or the Cathedral Office.